Wurdyburd/RoadAndRuinPublicAccess/docs/Road and Ruin/ITEMS/EQUIPMENT/WEAPONS/TYPES OF WEAPONS/SWORD.md

 - Has a pommel end, used to keep the handle attached to the tang of the blade
 - May have a wrapping of leather or cloth for better grip

-Swords are an extremely versatile weapon, with many cultural techniques that may require [[SWORD USE]] proficiency, but can easily be swung as [[SIMPLE WEAPONS]].
+Swords are an extremely versatile weapon, with many cultural techniques that may require [[SWORD USE]] proficiency, but can easily be swung as [[SIMPLE WEAPON]].

 Because of the cultural significance and history of swords, they may be worn as badges of honor, or be otherwise quite decorative and unsuitable for real combat.